 First and foremost, you must rent a car.
 No question!
 No, it is not dangerous; you just need to keep an eye on the speed to avoid getting caught by the police, who often go out of their way to get a bribe.
 I wouldn’t give in to them, preferring to pay whatever fine the ticket might incur.
 I really get annoyed about the corruption thing, but it’s a reality.
 Just do not encourage it.

-If you want to read more about my tips on driving in Mexico this post is right for you.
+Read more about my tips on driving in Mexico

 However, if you prefer to use organized tours, worry not, at the bottom of the article you will find a great selection of the best Riviera Maya tours and excursions.

 Insider tip: Among the free things you can do in the Riviera Maya, the most popular is basking on the beach and enjoy the sun and the warm Caribbean sea.
 However many beaches charge a small entry fee.

 In my comprehensive guide of the 7 best beaches on the Riviera Maya I explain it in detail.

 But let’s start with the list of my top 23 things to do from the Riviera Maya.

 Puerto Morelos (30km away from Cancun) – That’s where the Riviera Maya officially starts.
 It’s a quaint fishing town where you can go for lunch or dinner after a visit to the ‘Ruta de los Cenotes,’ where you have can take your pick from a number of stunning natural pools, one after another.

 Explore the gorgeous Archaeological site of Tulum and get fancy in the funky town